Taxicab geometry: Spheres

+In two dimensional taxicab geometry, the sphere (called a circle) is a square oriented diagonally to the coordinate axes.
+The image to the right shows in red the set of all points on a square grid with a fixed distance from the blue center.
+As the grid is made finer, the red points become more numerous, and in the limit tend to a continuous tilted square.
+Each side has taxicab length 2r, so the circumference is 8r.
+Thus, in taxicab geometry, the value of the analog of the circle constant π, the ratio of circumference to diameter, is equal to 4.

+A closed ball (or closed disk in the 2-dimensional case) is a filled-in sphere, the set of points at distance less than or equal to the radius from a specific center.
+For cellular automata on a square grid, a taxicab disk is the von Neumann neighborhood of range r of its center.

 A circle of radius r for the Chebyshev distance (L∞ metric) on a plane is also a square with side length 2r parallel to the coordinate axes, so planar Chebyshev distance can be viewed as equivalent by rotation and scaling to planar taxicab distance.
 However, this equivalence between L1 and L∞ metrics does not generalize to higher dimensions.

 Whenever each pair in a collection of these circles has a nonempty intersection, there exists an intersection point for the whole collection; therefore, the Manhattan distance forms an injective metric space.